August Arras

 August Arras (27 June 1881 Erastvere Parish (now Kanepi Parish), Kreis Werro – 24 March 1968 Stockholm) was an Estonian politician.
 He was a member of Estonian Constituent Assembly, representing the Estonian Labour Party.
 On 16 October 1919, he resigned his post and he was replaced by Theodor Käärik.

+He studied at Erastvere rural school and Kanepi parish school.
+In 1903 he graduated from Tartu Science School and in 1905 from Tartu Veterinary Institute, where he later worked as an assistant in a wound clinic.
+On his initiative, the EÜS Association was established in 1906, one of the predecessors of which was the veterinary students' association Aquilonia, which was being established.